rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="EthanHancock.jpg" style="width: 150px;">

-Hello!
-My name is Ethan Hancock, and I am studying Computer Science.
+Ethan Hancock a Computer Science student at ODU.
-I am passionate about programming, especially in C++, and have even published my own C++ library!
+He is passionate about programming, especially in C++, and has even published his own C++ library!
-I am also very interested in Linux.
+He is also very interested in Linux.

 <br>